 Harris will throw one down on you when you least expect it.

 In an era so hyper-focused on efficiency above all else, Harris is the prototypical 2-guard.
-He prefers threes to mid-range jumpers (shooting a healthy 40 percent from three in 2016-17), attacks the basket with aplomb and doesn’t need the ball in his hands to be a major factor offensively.
+He prefers threes to mid-range jumpers, attacks the basket with aplomb and doesn’t need the ball in his hands to be a major factor offensively.

 Next to Jokic, he’s a near-perfect fit.
 And the scariest part for opponents?
 The duo still has plenty of room to grow.